NomaanA/home-automation/readme.md

 ----
 TODO:

-[] Webpack + express
+- [X] ~~Webpack + express~~
+- [ ] Add a cron job to check for internet connection
+  - Through out the day there needs to be a check for internet connection and blink the led if the pi is disconnected
+- MQTT: Introduce MQTT broker and pub/sub system
+  - This should help with different relays that are not on the main Pi.
+  - This should help with instant update on clients without long-pull requests

-[] Create 2 different environments
+- [ ] Create 2 different environments

-[] Serve front end on port 80 and the api on some other ports
+- [ ] Serve front end on port 80 and the api on some other ports